|

 population, and can be counted upon to make informed decisions and

-Professionals, the majority of whom, subject themselves to membership
+judgment.
+5. PROFESSIONAL CONDUCT Professionals, the majority of whom, subject themselves to membership

 of professional bodies as well as “code of professional conduct”.
 “Codes